Vitchayut/BulbBot/README.md

      [3] Select "Bot" and then click "Copy" below from the token.

-     [4] Navigate to your heroku app settings.
+     [4] Navigate to your Heroku app settings.

      [5] Select "Reveal Config Vars".